-16. Why do pregnant women require vaccination?
+21. Why do pregnant women require vaccination?

 Ans:- TT vaccine is given to all pregnant women to protect them and their children from Tetanus.
-Tetanus, also known as Lockjaw, is a life-threatening disease of new-borns causing seizures, and severe muscle spasms, leading to death by respiratory failure.
+Tetanus, also known as Lockjaw, is a lifethreatening disease of new-borns causing seizures, and severe muscle spasms, leading to death by respiratory failure.

-17. Is scarring a normal reaction after BCG administration?
+22. Is scarring a normal reaction after BCG administration?
+What care should be taken in case of scarring after BCG vaccination?

 Ans:- Yes.
-Scarring is a normal reaction after BCG administration.
 Two weeks after administration of BCG vaccine, the place of injection usually becomes red and hard.
 It then changes to an elevation in the skin which grows to maximum size by the fourth week.
 This later crack, discharges pus, gradually changes into crust (5-6 weeks), finally leaving a small scar (after 8 weeks).